MAYZGitHub/mayz-toc/Smart Contracts/ARCHITECTURE.md

 1. OTC token creator wallet (pkh) - PaymentCredential
 2. Policy + assetName and amount of FTs to be locked - Value
 4. Amount of $MAYZ tokens locked - Value
-5. Policy + assetName of the "ID" NFT (where we will save important data) - String
+5. Policy + assetName of the "ID" NFT (used to save important data and locate UTXO with the locked tokens) - AssetName
 6. minADA - Amount of lovelaces to be required accompanying native tokens in their UTXOs - Value